SJCCodeTalk/fresheats/README.md

 https://dinnerly.com/<br>
 https://www.blueapron.com/<br>

+## DEMO ##

+A demo can be seen here: https://github.com/SJCCodeTalk/fresheats-demo

+DO NOT under any circumstance copy and paste any of the code, or duplicate the design.
+We can tell.

 ## To get your design started
 1. Download the assets available in this repository
 2. Choose your color palette and your font set.